2024 - Sustainable Industrial Processing Summit

 Cite this article as:

 Sugiyama Y, Kaneko M, Sato Y, Hirano S, Inufusa H, Yoshikawa T. (2024).
 POSSIBLE INVOLVEMENT OF OXIDATIVE STRESS IN VOCAL LOADING INDUCED BY BRAINSTEM VOCALIZATION IN GUINEA PIGS.
-In F. Kongoli, H. Inufusa, T. Yoshikawa, C-A. Amatore, H-Y. Chen, W-H. Huang (Eds.), Sustainable Industrial Processing Summit Abe Intl.
+In F. Kongoli, H. Inufusa, T. Yoshikawa, C-A. Amatore, H-Y. Chen, W-H. Huang (Eds.), Sustainable Industrial Processing Summit Volume 1 Abe Intl.
 Symp. / Oxidative Stress of Human Beings (pp. ).
 Montreal, Canada: FLOGEN Star Outreach